lvlcn-t/go-kit/README.md

 The `executors` package provides some useful executors to handle common scenarios like retries with exponential backoff or a simple executor to run a function with a timeout.

-Here is an example of how you can use the `executors` package to retry a function with exponential backoff:
+Here is an example of how you can use the `executors` package to create an executor with multiple policies that are applied to the task in the order of the method calls:

 ```go
 package main